Mjz86/C_colon/mcc.md

 indicates that a function is `effectless`, idempotent, stateless, and independent.

-an `unsequenced`  expression must be composed of only other `unsequenced` expressions.
+an `unsequenced`  expression must be composed of only other `unsequenced` expressions OR must be casted via `unsafe(as-unsequenced)` ...

 - reproducible :

 indicates that a function is `effectless` and idempotent.

-an `reproducible`  expression must be composed of only other `reproducible` expressions.
+an `reproducible`  expression must be composed of only other `reproducible` expressions OR must be casted via `unsafe(as-reproducible)` .